metal-toolbox/flasher/docs/firmware_install.md

 Flasher determines the firmware to be installed for each component based on one of these three methods, these modes are set at task initialization.

-- `PredefinedFirmwareInstallVersions` - firmware versions were predefined.
+- `PredefinedFirmwareFirmware` - firmware versions were predefined.
 - `PredefinedFirmwareSet` - firmware set was defined, firmware versions has to be resolved from the set.
-- `ResolveFirmwareInstallVersions` (default) - Resolve firmware install versions, since neither a set nor firmware verisons were defined
+- `ResolveFirmwareFirmware` (default) - Resolve firmware install versions, since neither a set nor firmware verisons were defined

-### PredefinedFirmwareInstallVersions
+### PredefinedFirmwareFirmware

 In this mode the firmware versions to be installed are included in the install request.